 There are many complex issues involved in the NFIP program in terms of filing a flood claim.
 One of many unique coverage issues relates to the definition of “flood” under the NFIP.
 As an example, in order to qualify as a “flood” there must be “a general and temporary condition of partial or complete inundation of two or more areas of normally dry land area or of two or more properties (at least one of which is your property) from an overflow of inland or tidal waters; unusual and rapid accumulation or run-off of surface waters from any source; mud flow.”
 In plain English, a flood is an excess of rising water (or mud) on land that is normally dry.
 A flood can stem from heavy rains, overflowing rivers, thawing snow, flash flooding and hurricane storms surges.
 The resulting damage from a flood event can include all types of complex issues, which will require expert analysis in order to prove the damages and support the claim.
 Our handling of Superstorm Sandy flood claims has proven this out.

-Also, be aware that f you have flood damage and have to use a water restoration dry-out company, you need to understand the rules in which FEMA and the National Flood Insurance Programs pays.
+Also, be aware that if you have flood damage and have to use a water restoration dry-out company, you need to understand the rules in which FEMA and the National Flood Insurance Programs pays.
 If not, you may get stuck with a huge bill to pay or a lien on your property.
 Ever since Superstorm Sandy, these restrictions have become even more onerous.
-Here are the official FEMA Structural Drying Guidelines.
+Here is a link to the official FEMA Claims Manual and Structural Dryout guidelines.
+Another good reason to have an experienced flood adjuster as part of your recovery team.

 As public adjusters who deal with flood issues on a regular basis, we recommend you read and understand your flood insurance policy before a loss, as it is limited in amounts and scope of coverage.
 Remember that the flood adjuster that is sent out by your insurance company typically has no real authority.
 He or she can only write up a claim and submit it for payment consideration.
 Please read this article about adjusting a flood claim.
 While somewhat technical, it will give you an idea of your insurance adjuster is following best practices.
 If you have a flood loss to your insured property, you need to be very mindful of the 60 day provision for filing a flood proof of loss.
 This places additional pressure on the insured policyholder to get all their damage documentation together in what can be a very limited amount of time.
 If this is not waived by an authorized government official (you need to get the printed copy of the waiver) and you do not have your proof-of-loss form submitted within sixty days, it is likely your claim will not be paid!